 History of Pichavaram Mangrove Forest

-has also played a crucial role in exploring Pichavaram Mangrove Forest and has several publications which narrate the natural wealth of these mangroves.
+Pichavaram Mangrove Forest did not gain much prominence during the pre independence era.
+In 1882, a map of the region was published by Cuddalore district authorities that reached the public subsequently.
+The place was explored during the later part of the 20th century by Thirumalairaj and Venkatesan is credited for listing the floral communities of the region in association with the environmental factors.
+French institute in Puducherry has also played a crucial role in exploring Pichavaram Mangrove Forest and has several publications which narrate the natural wealth of these mangroves.
 The Centre of Advanced Study in Marine Biology has also been involved in the research of these forests.
 Mangrove Genetic Resource Conservation Centre has been established here by M. S. Swaminathan Research Foundation during the 90s encompassing 50 hectare forest area.

-Flora of Pichavaram Mangrove Forest
+Description of Pichavaram Mangrove Forest

-Fauna of Pichavaram Mangrove Forest
+Visiting Information on Pichavaram Mangrove Forest